Karima Delli: Member of the European Parliament, 2009–present

 Delli is a member of Europe Écologie–The Greens.
 In the 2009 European elections, she was the fourth candidate on the Europe Écologie list in the East region, and was elected to the European Parliament.
 She is the second-youngest French MEP after Damien Abad.

 In her first term, Delli served on the Committee on Employment and Social Affairs.
 After the 2014 elections, she moved to the Committee on Transport and Tourism, where she serves as her parliamentary group's coordinator.
 In 2016, she was made vice-chair of the Volkswagen emissions scandal inquiry into whether the EU should have acted more quickly to address the issue.

 In addition to her committee assignments, Delli has been a member of the parliament's delegations for relations with India (2009-2019) and China (since 2019).
 She is also a member of the European Parliament Intergroup on Extreme Poverty and Human Rights, the European Parliament Intergroup on LGBT Rights. and the URBAN Intergroup.

+In June 2023, Delli was the recipient of the Infrastructure, Transport and Mobility Award at The Parliament Magazine's annual MEP Awards.